joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 IPv6 was intended to be used with Global Unicast Addresses (GUAs), where every address is globally routable.
 The IPv4 Internet used to be this way, until we ran out of addresses.
 Then we had to add NAT, which removed end-to-end connectivity.

-**IPv6 with GUAs biggest flaw is that without a stable prefix given to you from your ISP, you do not have stable addresses**.
+**IPv6 with GUAs' biggest flaw is that without a stable prefix given to you from your ISP, you do not have stable addresses**.
 For devices that only connect out to the Internet, this is not a problem.
 But if you’re hosting services on your network that you want to reach both inside and outside the network, a non-stable address is harder to deal with.

 # Terminology